It was the final school period of the day, and to think Nevil had come so close this time!

 “You had said my work ‘smells of an abomination’…”

 “…smells of determination,” she corrected him politely.
-“And I was right, dearest: Someone as grossly incompetent as you needs to be ‘determined’ in order to skim through with a pass…”
+“And I was right, dearest: Someone as grossly incompetent as you needs to be ‘determined’ to skim through with a pass…”

 Or not smother you with a pillow, he thought and noticed that she looked more and more unsettled as the time went on.